 Repelling mosquitoes is great but what happens if we get bitten?

-With no established cure for the Chikungunya virus and shortages of Panadol being reported by our pharmacies, these natural remedies may help in easing some of the joint pain, fever and rashes associated with the virus.
+With no established cure for the Chikungunya virus, these natural remedies may help in easing some of the joint pain, fever and rashes associated with the virus.

-Some have reported using fever grass to help with the symptoms but Dr. Alfred Dawes, president of the Jamaica Medical Doctors Association warns against this.
-He says fever grass may lead to hemorrhaging, a more severe symptom of the virus.
+Some have reported using fever grass to help with the symptoms but Dr. Alfred Dawes, president of the Jamaica Medical Doctors Association, warns against this.
+He says fever grass may lead to haemorrhaging, a more severe symptom of the virus.
 As always, speak with your medical doctor before using any alternative methods of treatment.